It’s part of our mission!

 Due to Covid-19, The Mountain Play has taken the opportunity to move our Theatre Arts Education online!
 On our YouTube channel, there are a number of improv games and historical videos.
 Starting Friday, July 24th, we are proud to present our Color Your Voice Workshops.
 In honor of letting your voice be heard democratically in the upcoming elections, we are leading theatrical and vocal exercises to develop your unique voice through videos.
 Please Subscribe to our YouTube Channel to keep up to date with our ongoing series.

 We are expanding the arts program on the mountain for ALL.

-This last spring before the performance of Grease, in a space we call PLAYland, we piloted a theatre games program with audience members.
+Before the performances of Grease, in a space we call PLAYland, the Mountain Play piloted a theatre games program with audience members.
 Guests of all ages were able to enjoy active and engaging entertainment before the show.